06 Sep 2022

 - Commodities.
 Basic goods such as oil, natural gas, precious metals, gold, corn and soybeans.

 Unlike conventional stocks and bonds, the value of listed real asset investments comes from the physical nature of their underlying assets.
 This direct link to hard assets means real assets often store long-term value better than more traditional investments.
-Their intrinsic value may also increase due to higher utilization, greater demand or scarcity of supply.
+Their intrinsic value may increase due to higher utilization, greater demand or scarcity of supply.

 Consider income-producing real assets